Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Stopping Criteria derived from the residual

 with the associated stopping criterion:

-The indicator $\eta_{\text{RF}}$ is an upper bound for the norm of the residual without any unknown constants involved.
+The indicator $\eta_{\text{RF}}$ is an upper bound on the norm of the residual without any unknown constants involved.
 Ideally, $\eta_{\text{RF}}$ should closely track $ \|\Br_k\|$ until the total error converges, and the separation between $ \|\Br_k\|$ and $\eta_{\text{RF}}$ should indicate the deviation of the total error from the algebraic error.
 Furthermore, it is only necessary to compute $\BR_k$; $\BF_k = \Br_k - \BR_k$ can be directly calculated once $\BR_k$ has been determined.
-Additionally, on a uniform mesh, the $h$ scaling of $\eta_{\text{RF}}$ is $h^{d-2}$, which is consistent with the scaling of the norm of the residual and $\eta_{\text{MR}}$.
-However, it differs from the $h$ scaling of the total error except $d=2$.
+Additionally, on a uniform mesh, the $h$ scaling of $\eta_{\text{RF}}$ is consistent with the scaling of the norm of the residual.
+However, it differs from the $h$ scaling of the total error except when $\Omega$ is a two-dimensional domain..